-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: The estimated value of date SP-3 was taken
+**The estimated value of date SP-3 was taken.

 Palaeolandscape implication: Shells of the wash-over deposits were dated to ± 425 BC (SP-3).
 It cannot be excluded that these shells consist of older reworked material, as found on the CZ location.
-OSL dates to check the shell dates were not available.
-Therefore, the wash-over deposits might have a younger age than indicated by the shell dates.
+OSL dates to check the shell dates were not available, therefore the wash-over deposits might have a younger age than indicated by the shell dates.
 It is possible that the wash-over events of SP and CZ are mutually related.
 The base of the organic material on top of the wash-over layer is relatively young, ± 675 AD (SP-1).

-<h1>Location Secundair G (SG)
+<h1>Location: Secundair G (SG)

-Table A3.9a: 14C dates of the PWN building pit Secundair G (SG).
-Reference: Vos et al., 2010.
+Table A3.9a.
+14C dates of the PWN building pit Secundair G (SG) (Vos et al., 2010)